 - 1. Evaluate indications for interventions to stabilize the poisoned patient. - 2.
 List drugs/toxins with unique properties, such as low toxic doses and delayed effects, that may affect patients' clinical presentation. - 3.
 Identify toxidromes and their associated signs and symptoms. - 4.
 Outline laboratory and other testing that may be useful when assessing the poisoned patient. - 5.
 Compare and contrast various gastric decontamination techniques. - 6.
 Compare antidotes and indications for their use. - 7.
 Analyze the care for common dermal, ocular, and inhalational exposures.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVDENCE-BASED PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.

 INTRODUCTION